nextflow-io/vscode-language-nextflow/src/readme-cursor.md

 # Nextflow extension for Cursor

+## Available commands

+Open the command palette and type `Nextflow` to see the following commands:

+- `Show welcome page`
+- `Restart language server`
+- `Stop language server`

+## Seqera AI

 Cursor does not currently support custom AI functionality.

-To fully leverage Seqera workspaces & [https://ai.seqera.io](Seqera AI), you can install it on VS Code.
+To fully leverage Seqera workspaces & [https://ai.seqera.io/](Seqera AI), you can install it on VS Code.

-## Add the `@Nextflow` command to Cursor Chat
+### Add the `@Nextflow` command to Cursor Chat

 In order for Cursor to have access to the Nextflow docs, perform the following steps: